John Allan Namu: What Keeps me going

 Had you not been a journalist, what would you be today?

 In another life I would be a writer.
 I love writing though at times words stop reeling in.
 I love communicating through writing.
-Something else I would do is probably being a rugby player.
+Something else I would do is probably be a rugby player.

 Not at all (chuckles), I invited friends, family and colleagues some who didn’t even know what rugby is.
 It is true though that I have rugby friends.
 In High school I used to play rugby.
 It is the game I love because of the interesting metaphor it has to life.
 It’s a game that requires fast running, coordination with teammates and mental work to make a score.
 It is hard to think when you get a hard tackle yet rugby players master the art of thinking even when tackled down on the ground, both to survive and make a score at the end of the game.

 I love playing the game but nowadays I choose to watch because I am not exactly in shape to play.